Proof mining in $L^p$ spaces: The derivation of the modulus of uniform convexity

 The axiomatization that we have just obtained has, essentially, the form of a comparison principle with respect to the $p$-normed Euclidean spaces.
 This suggests that it may be particularly application-friendly.
 Let us see why this is the case.
 Suppose that we have an existing mathematical theorem regarding $L^p$ spaces.
 The particularization of the proof to the Euclidean case is likely to be easily derivable in our higher systems of arithmetic (with the possible addition of universal lemmas), since statements about integrals are reduced to statements about sums and powers of real numbers.
 The second step would be to translate the result along the $\varepsilon$-close approximation of our characterization, a translation involving a sequence of boundings which is likely to leave the original statement intact if it is well-behaved enough.
-The following application illustrates this general strategy.
+We shall now illustrate this general strategy on a classical result on $L^p$ spaces.

-Uniform convexity is a fundamental notion in the theory of Banach spaces.
+Uniform convexity is a fundamental notion in the theory of Banach spaces, introduced by Clarkson \cite{Cla36} in 1936.
 As per \cite[Section 6.4]{GunKoh16}, the property can be formalized as:

 and it is suitable for bound extraction.
 We note that, in the above statement, like in the definition of the convergence of a sequence, a bound (for $n$, in this case) is also a witness.
 Also, with the logical issues now resolved, we note that, for the ease of understanding, we shall work with $\varepsilon$-style characterizations.
-Therefore, following \cite[Section 2.1]{KohLeu12}, we define a {\bf modulus of uniform convexity} for a Banach space to be a function $\eta : (0,2] \to (0,\infty)$ such that for any $\varepsilon > 0$ and any $x_1$ and $x_2$ with $\|x_1\| \leq 1$, $\|x_2\| \leq 1$ and $\|x-y\|\geq \varepsilon$, we have that
+Therefore, following \cite[Section 2.1]{KohLeu12}, we define a {\bf modulus of uniform convexity} for a Banach space to be a function $\eta : (0,2] \to (0,\infty)$ such that for any $\varepsilon > 0$ and any $x_1$ and $x_2$ with $\|x_1\| \leq 1$, $\|x_2\| \leq 1$ and $\|x_1-x_2\|\geq \varepsilon$, we have that